rogerlward/ossummit2015HOL/ex1/README.md

 ##Exercise 1: Target the Cloud Foundry instance

-Make sure you've installed the stackato CLI for accessing the Cloud Foundry instance.
+Make sure you've installed the stackato CLI and created an alias for accessing the Cloud Foundry instance.

 Target the Cloud Foundry instance by substituting the URL with the one provided and use the following command.